Team engaged at their desks, focused on preparing for SO2 and ISO20000 certification.

 Camilla Ragazzi, a guest writer at Newton, is a practical legal thinker who provides speedy, straightforward, yet solution-oriented advice.
 Understanding the dynamic nature of the tech industry, believing in technology enhancements, and knowing the legal requirements enabled her to help companies build efficient and legally compliant processes.
 She is currently in-house legal counsel in a multinational holding group managing and overseeing legal matters related to corporate management, including contract law, compliance, and corporate law.

-Adopting Newton for your governance
+Adopting NEWTON for your governance

-Newton delivers an easy and intuitive platform to manage and automate your legal entities’ information, governance, and compliance.
-If your entity management processes have an essential role in the sustainability and performance of your business (which they do for most), be sure to get in touch to explore how Newton can help you have everything you need to be in control of your entity portfolio.
+NEWTON delivers an easy and intuitive platform to manage and automate your legal entities’ information, governance, and compliance.
+If your entity management processes have an essential role in the sustainability and performance of your business (which they do for most), be sure to get in touch to explore how NEWTON can help you have everything you need to be in control of your entity portfolio.

 But that’s not all.
-By partnering with Newton, businesses can establish internal compliance policies that cover a more comprehensive range of issues related to their dealings with customers and suppliers.
+By partnering with NEWTON, businesses can establish internal compliance policies that cover a more comprehensive range of issues related to their dealings with customers and suppliers.

-So if you’re looking to help your business stay ahead of the curve regarding compliance and legal support, chat with our team about partnering with Newton today.
+So if you’re looking to help your business stay ahead of the curve regarding compliance and legal support, chat with our team about partnering with NEWTON today.

 About this article